Lasso and probabilistic inequalities for multivariate point processes: Introduction

-Multivariate Hawkes processes are the point process equivalent to autoregressive models.
-They have extensively been used in sismology to model earthquakes and their aftershocks \cite{VJO}.
-More recently they have been used to model favored or avoided distances between occurrences of motifs \cite{GS} or Transcription Regulatory Elements on the DNA \cite{CSWH}.
-Even more recently, they have emerged as a potential model for neuronal networks \cite{rot}.
-For this process, the intensity of a coordinate, $N_t^{(m)}$, depends on the history of this coordinate process as well as the other coordinate processes through linear filters.
-In this example $M$ is fixed and asymptotic properties are obtained when $T \to \infty$.
-With $\nu^{(m)} \in \R$ and $h_\ell^{(m)} : (0,\infty) \to \R$ for $\ell, m = 1, \ldots, M$ and with $f^*$ the collection of $\nu^{(m)}$'s and $h_\ell^{(m)}$'s define
+Hawkes processes are the point processes equivalent to autoregressive models.
+In seismology, Hawkes processes can model earthquakes and their aftershocks \cite{VJO}.
+More recently they have been used to model favored or avoided distances between occurrences of motifs \cite{GS} or Transcription Regulatory Elements \cite{CSWH} on the DNA.\vadjust{\goodbreak} We can also mention the use of Hawkes processes as models of social interactions \cite{MC} or financial phenomena \cite{BDHM}.